ttiimm/creative-coding/README.md

-# p5ts-template
+# Creative Coding

-A minimal template for creating one off p5.js sketches that employ TypeScript.
+A repository for creative coding attempts using p5js and typescript.